OCLW Founder, Professor Dame Hermione Lee

 Hermione Lee

 In 2011, a student called Shaharzad Akbar gave me some advice.
-She was the first woman Afghan student ever to come to Oxford.
+She was the first woman Afghan graduate student ever to come to Oxford.
 Her family had fled from the Taliban to Pakistan.
 From there she’d got a scholarship to Smith College and then a Weidenfeld Scholarship to do a Master’s at Oxford in International Development Studies.
 This remarkable young woman is now the director of Open Society Afghanistan in Kabul, working for reforms and gender equality in her country.
 Shaharzad suggested to me the idea of a Wolfson College life-stories day, in a college which has 600 graduate students from all over the world, and which embodies interdisciplinarity, openness, egalitarianism and internationalism.
 The results were astonishing, fascinating and moving, and they were part of my inspiration for setting up the Centre for Life-writing, in the College that year, 2011.

 To have a centre for life-writing at Oxford was the fulfilment of a dream for me.
 I’ve been writing biography since the 1980s, but when I started out as a student, life-writing was considered a rather disreputable academic subject.
 Since then the study of life-writing has flourished and expanded, and OCLW, as we call it, has been part of that big expansion of the subject.